 Aside from IP, the firm is also looking to grow its Real Estate, Employment and Corporate departments which have all expanded over the last couple of years.
 However, as one lawyer comments, “the firm ... has a long way to go to become a proper full service firm”.

 Bristows certainly has a different style to the City standard.
-There are no official chargeable targets (although one assistant comments that "the firm budgets for every assistant to bill 1,400 hours a year").
+There are no official chargeable targets.
 However, a trade-off is that there are no individual bonuses, although in good times the partners have been known to dish out one-off bonuses to the whole firm.
 Salaries are based solely on seniority as there is (very unusually) no banding.
 The overwhelming response to this is positive - "the pay structure assumes that everyone is good at his job, this is not a competitive place" being a typical comment.

 Bristows has received high praise from its associates, particularly for its friendly atmosphere: “There is a genuine desire for everyone to be treated with respect and for people to be nice to each other”; “Shock horror - we actually like each other at Bristows”.
 Another associate says they couldn't "find a better work-life balance for the same quality of clients" elsewhere, and the only negative point was that their "office doesn't have a view over the river."